What makes us different?

 - We want our students to develop "successful intelligence" as well as academic skills.

-- We believe that it is possible to individualize education within a group setting by conducting an accurate assessment of each child, aligning the curriculum from grades K-7th, and placing students in classes based on achievement data.
+- We believe that it is possible to individualize education within a group setting by conducting an accurate assessment of each child, aligning the curriculum from grades K-8th, and placing students in classes based on achievement data.

 - The core curriculum is varied and offers a broad range of study in language arts, math and science as well as technology and the arts.
-Our basic curriculum for each student includes classes in basic skills as well as art, music, movement, theater, Spanish and environmental education.
+Our basic curriculum for each student includes classes in basic skills as well as art, music, movement, theater, and environmental education.

 - Math, language arts, science and social studies classes are taught by the classroom teacher.
-Classes in technology, art, music, movement, physical education, theater and Spanish are taught by specialized teachers who have experience working with young children.
+Classes in technology, art, music, movement, physical education, and theater are taught by specialized teachers who have experience working with young children.
 Because teachers at Moscow Charter School are supported by a professional staff of specialists they can give more attention to teaching the basics to each child.

 - Moscow Charter School has a unique technology program that emphasizes creative uses for computers.
 Our philosophy is to teach each student to use the computer as a tool for solving academic problems and enhancing problem-solving skills.